I may receive a commission if you make a purchase through links in this post.

 Fast forward several years of into our marriage.
 We were living overseas as missionaries.
 During this time, we were blessed to serve with the most wonderful group of Christians in East Kilbride and head up their youth program.
 To this day, we love all of these people dearly.

 In the background, though, we dealt with some extreme challenges that tested our faith, our endurance, and our health.
-I won’t go into all the details here, because that’s not the point of this article.
+I won’t go into all the details here, because that’s not the point of this post.
 But I will say that during the hardest time of our lives, when we needed the most support, we were an ocean away from our families.

 Satan does his best to try to discourage us, doesn’t he?
 It was good for that little girl to experience hardship, because she learned a valuable lesson: life isn’t a fairy tale, and marriage isn’t always easy.